-- overcommit_memory: This setting controls whether obvious overcommits of the address space are allowed.
-The profile sets overcommit_memory to 0 (the default value for the kernel), which ensures that very large overcommits are not allowed but some overcommits can be used to reduce swap usage. - overcommit_ratio: This setting controls the percentage of memory that is allowed to be used for overcommits.
-The tuned profile sets overcommit_ratio to 50% (the default value for the kernel). - transparent_hugepage/defrag: Though the AnzoGraph tuned profile disables Transparent Huge Pages (THP) system-wide, this setting controls whether huge pages can still be enabled on a per process basis (inside MADV_HUGEPAGE madvise regions).
-The profile sets transparent hugepage/defrag to madvise so that the kernel only assigns huge pages to individual process memory regions that are specified with the madvise() system call. - tcp_timestamps: This setting controls whether TCP timestamps are enabled or disabled.
-The profile sets tcp_timestamps to 0, which disables TCP timestamps in order to reduce performance spikes related to timestamp generation.
+Setting Description AZG Profile Change are allowed. overcommits are not allowed but some overcommits can be used to reduce swap usage. overcommit_ratio Controls the percentage of memory that is allowed to be used for overcommits.
+Sets overcommit_ratio to 50%. transparent hugepage/defrag Though the tuned profile disables Transparent Huge Pages (THP) system-wide, this setting controls whether huge pages can still be enabled on a per process basis (inside MADV_HUGEPAGE madvise regions).
+Sets transparent hugepage/defrag to madvise so that the kernel only assigns huge pages to individual process memory regions that are specified with the madvise() system call. tcp_timestamps Controls whether TCP timestamps are enabled or disabled.
+Sets tcp_timestamps to 0, which disables TCP timestamps in order to reduce performance spikes related to timestamp generation.